B.A. University of South Alabama, 2009

 M.A.
 University of North Carolina at Chapel Hill, 2013

-Jeffrey is an intellectual historian of France and the French colonial empire.
-His dissertation, “The Struggle for the General Will in the French and Haitian Revolutions,” examines competing ideas of the People’s “general will” in the emergence of proto-democratic political cultures and in the origins and trajectory of the Revolution.
+My work focuses on the intellectual history and political culture of early modern France and the French colonial empire.
+My dissertation and current book project, “The Struggle for the General Will and the Making of the French and Haitian Revolutions,” examines competing ideas of the People’s “general will” in the emergence of proto-democratic political cultures and in the origins and trajectory of the Revolution.
+I have also written about Franco-Indigenous relationships in French colonial Louisiana and Polynesia.
+My intended second book project will examine contested definitions of who was or could be “French” in French colonial North America and will explore Old Regime origins of the purportedly post-Revolutionary colonial civilizing mission.